reinterpretcat/vrp/docs/src/concepts/pragmatic/errors/index.md

 #### E1305

-`invalid allowed area definition in vehicle limits` error is returned when `areas` property in `fleet.vehicles.limits` violates one of the following rules:

-* no invalid area ids
-* no invalid job ids
-* no job id duplicates in vehicle areas

-#### E1306

 `invalid dispatch in vehicle shift` error is returned when `dispatch` property in `fleet.vehicles` violates one of the following rules: